 I can't tell you if September is the best time of year to go to South Africa, but it sure ain't a bad time.
 We went then because it was in the middle of whale season and we saw plenty of whales.

-If you’d ask me when to go, I’d probably recommend end of September/beginning of October instead the beginning of September as we did experience a few days with rather chilly weather.
+If you'd ask me when to go to South Africa, I'd probably recommend the end of September/beginning of October instead of the beginning of September as we did experience a few days with rather chilly weather.

 No matter how well you plan your trip to South Africa, something can always go wrong that's beyond your control.
 Your luggage might never arrive, you may get sick or someone might steal your camera.
 In all of these cases, good travel insurance has you covered.